What is Early Help?

 What if the family needs more than I can offer?

-Swindon’s Early Help Service provides more intensive targeted support to children, young people and families with more complex needs.
+Swindon’s Family Intervention and Support Service provides more intensive targeted support to children, young people and families with more complex needs.
 You should discuss the case with someone from the Early Help Hub service on 01793466479.

-Our continued commitment to the improvement of the current Early Help Model is laid out in the following strategy document:
+Our commitment to the continued development of our Early Help Model is laid out in the following strategy document: